kdpkst/file-transfer-and-network-traffic-control/README.md

 ## SDN-based Network Traffic Control

-The project utilizes [Mininet](https://github.com/mininet/mininet), a powerful tool for emulating SDN (Software Defined Network), to construct a simple SDN network topology (see the following figure) and simulate both traffic forwarding and redirection by employing SDN flow entries, all within the Mininet-emulated environment.
+The project utilizes [Mininet](https://github.com/mininet/mininet), a powerful tool for emulating SDN (Software Defined Network), to construct a simple SDN network topology (see the following figure) and simulate traffic control within the Mininet-emulated environment.
+The primary objective is to develop two different SDN controller applications using [Ryu](https://github.com/faucetsdn/ryu) framework to implement traffic forwarding and redirection, respectively.
+The controller application that implements traffic forwarding directly forwards network traffic from Client to Server 1, while the other one redirects the traffic to Server 2 without the awareness of Client.

 <p align="center"><img src="./network_traffic_control/images/SDN_topo.svg" alt="SDN topo" height="305" width="635" /></p>

 ### Requirements